Billy Satellite: History

 To support the album, Billy Satellite toured as an opening act for Night Ranger on the Midnight Madness Tour.
 They then toured with Jefferson Starship.

 The band recorded a follow-up album at Good Night L.A.
-Studio with Keith Olson producing.
+Studio with Keith Olsen producing.
 This time, the process was not as smooth.
 Olson wanted to bring in session keyboardist Bill Cuomo and session bassist Randy Jackson to play instead of Walker; only the former happened but it still tainted the six-week recording process.

-Then, John S. Carter moved to A&M Records, leaving the band without its advocate inside Capital Records.
+Then, John S. Carter moved to A&M Records, leaving the band without its advocate inside Capitol Records.
 Carter was replaced by Jimmy Iovine who shelved the nameless album and dropped the band.
 Byrom recalls, “I didn't listen to the second album for about five years.
 But when I finally listened to it I kicked myself that it was never really finished.
 There are some really great songs on there!
 And we’d actually recorded around two other albums worth of material in our time.
 We were very prolific."

 The lack of their album combined with excesses of the rock lifestyle, caused the band to break up shortly thereafter after just three years.

 In 2009, Rock Candy Records remastered and re-released the band's original album as Billy Satellite 1.
 In April 2016, the band's unreleased follow-up album, II, was released on the AOR Heaven label 31 years after it was recorded.